-Specialized graduate training in developmental psychopathology can be pursued through any of our broad graduate training areas (Behavioral & Cognitive Neuroscience, Cognition, or Clinical Science).
+Specialized graduate training in developmental psychopathology can be pursued through any of our broad graduate training areas (Behavioral & Cognitive Neuroscience, Cognition, or Clinical Science) or through our Individualized Graduate Training Track.
 We invite applications from interested candidates with a strong commitment to research.
 Graduate student applicants with interests in developmental psychopathology should first identify one or more potential mentors.
 Potential applicants are then encouraged to contact these specific faculty for further information on how to apply.
 Once accepted into the graduate program, students and their mentors will design individualized, student-centered programs of study that best fit their interests and their future career objectives.
 Graduate training in Developmental Psychopathology can be pursued both with and without training as a licensed clinical psychologist.

 The Developmental Psychopathology Research Group is closely aligned with the Developmental Science Research Group, which focuses on understanding the basic processes and mechanisms of developmental change in language, cognitive, and perceptual-motor skills.
 Students with interests in these areas should contact potential faculty mentors for further information about opportunities for graduate study.